 \section{Introduction}

 A closed $3$-manifold $M$ is called irreducible if every embedded $2$-sphere in $M$ bounds a $3$-ball.
-If $M$ is reducible then there exist finitely many disjointly embedded $2$-spheres in $M$ such that after cutting $M$ along these spheres and capping off the sperical boundaries with $3$-balls, the closed manifolds obtained are either irreducible or $S^2 \times S^1$.
-These capped off pieces can be further decomposed along a canonical collection of disjointly embedded tori into compact manifolds which have three possibilities: they are either finitely covered by torus bundles, they are Seifert fibered spaces with boundary or they have interiors which admit a complete hyperbolic metric.
+If $M$ is reducible then there exist finitely many disjointly embedded $2$-spheres in $M$ such that after cutting $M$ along these spheres and capping off the spherical boundaries with $3$-balls, the closed manifolds obtained are either irreducible or $S^2 \times S^1$.
+These capped off pieces can be further decomposed along a canonical collection of disjointly embedded tori into compact manifolds which have three possibilities: they are either finitely covered by torus bundles, they are Seifert fiber spaces with boundary or they have interiors which admit a complete hyperbolic metric.
 Cube complexes give a nice discrete structure to study hyperbolic manifolds.
-Gromov gave a combinatorial criterion on cube complexes which ensures that it has a CAT(0) metric.
+Gromov gave a combinatorial criterion on cube complexes which ensures that they have a CAT(0) metric.
 In this article we introduce prism complexes as discrete structures to study Seifert fiber spaces.
-In particular we give a combinatorial criterion on prism complexes to ensure that the underlying manifold is in fact a Seifert fibered space.
+In particular we give a combinatorial criterion on prism complexes to ensure that the underlying manifold is in fact a Seifert fiber space.